kdeldycke/awesome-falsehood/README.md

 of the idiosyncracies in time keeping can find an explanation in history.
 - [You Advocate a Calendar Reform](https://qntm.org/calendar) - Your idea will not work.
 This article tells you why.
-- [So you want to abolish time zones](https://qntm.org/abolish) – Abolishing timezones may sound like a good idea, but there are quite a few complications that make it not quite so.
+- [So You Want to Abolish Time Zones](https://qntm.org/abolish) – Abolishing timezones may sound like a good idea, but there are quite a few complications that make it not quite so.

 ## Emails